 2. Acquisition of advanced knowledge and skills building on the psychological foundations component.
 Courses that support acquisition of advanced knowledge and skills in applied settings include:

 |Social & Biological Basis of Child & Adolescent Behavior

 |Reading Assessment & Interventions: A Neuropsychological Approach

 |Contemporary Issues In School Psychology

 3. Acquisition of knowledge and skills critical to functioning as a data-based problem-solver in applied settings.
 This cluster of courses provides supervised, hands-on training in assessment and intervention skills within school settings, developmental evaluation clinics, and other appropriate settings.
 Courses which facilitate this process include:

 4. A realistic experience as a scientist-practitioner in gathering and analyzing data relative to a topic of concern to the student and associated with issues relevant to children, professionals, and/or schools.
-This experience builds on PSYC 549 and PSYC 523 and culminates in a defended thesis.
+This experience builds on PSYC 523 and culminates in the completion of an applied research project.